humanmade/aws-ses-wp-mail/README.md

 ```

-The next thing that you should do is to verify your sending domain for SES:
+The next thing that you should do is to verify your sending domain for SES.
+You can do this via the AWS Console, which will allow you to automatically set headers if your DNS is hosted on Route 53.
+Alternatively, you can get the required DNS records by running:

 ```
 wp aws-ses verify-sending-domain